Lombiq/Utility-Scripts/Readme.md

 ## Installing PowerShell modules

-Run the `AddPathToPSModulePath.ps1` script (you need admin privileges) to add the root of the respository to the `PSModulePath` environment variable.
+Run the `AddPathToPSModulePath.ps1` script (you need admin privileges) to add the root of the repository to the `PSModulePath` environment variable.
 This will make PowerShell recognise this folder as one of the folders that contain PS modules.
 You only need to run this once - after that any changes made to these modules will be picked up automatically when a new PS console is opened.

 In order to use these PowerShell scripts and modules you need to update to at least PowerShell 5.
 You can check the installed version by running the `$PSVersionTable.PSVersion` command.
 If you have an earlier version you can download version 5 preview from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48729).